thibo73800/metacar/README.md

 ### Train your agent

-During the training, the environement is not render on the screen anymore.
-Once you're training is finish you have to notify the environement by calling env.render(true) to render the environement again. <br>
+During the training, the environment is not rendering on the screen anymore.
+Once you're training is finish you have to notify the environment by calling env.render(true) to render the environment again. <br>

-The state of the environement is the the value of each lidar point.
-Of course, because the car still want to go forward it doesn't care about the value of the state :) <br>
+The state of the environment is the value of each lidar point.

-Here is an example of basic training function.
+Here is an example of simple training loop.

 ```javascript
 env.load().then(() => {